webolton/flask_tutorial/doc/NOTES.md

 When the appliacation throws an error, you get an interactive html interface into which you can actually step into the code and type in a Python interpreter.
 As one can imagine, you shouldn't run the app in this mode for production.

-I also implemented some custom error pages.
+I also implemented some custom error pages which are configured in the main application file.

+## Mailer
+All of the mailer configuration is here.
+If it were to be used, all of the environment variables would have to be set in order for it to work.